 Fines are collected by the Scottish Courts and Tribunals Service.
-They are payable online, by post, by phone or in person at any Sheriff Court in Scotland (at present you cannot pay in person as the counters are shut due to COVID).
+They are payable online, by post, by phone or in person at any Sheriff Court in Scotland.

 The Court has the choice to either send a citation to the convicted person or issue a warrant for their arrest.

 Often, a Fines Enquiry Court will hear the convicted person’s reasons for not paying the fine and allow them further time to pay.
 It can also vary the instalments for payment, or remit (cancel) part or all of the outstanding fine.

 Where the amount of the outstanding fine does not exceed £500, the Court can impose a Community Payback Order (CPO) with a level 1 (no more than 100 hours) unpaid work or other activity requirements.
 Where the outstanding amount does not exceed £200, the number of hours cannot exceed 50.